-In evaluating Mr. Rittichier's compensation, particularly his performance-based restricted stock units granted in December 2019 and March 2021, we believe it is important to understand not only the potential value of incentive awards at the time they are granted, but also the value actually realized by Mr. Rittichier.
-The 2021 and 2020 Realized Compensation Table below supplements the Summary Compensation Table that appears on page 35 and shows the compensation actually realized in each of fiscal 2021 and fiscal 2020 by Mr. Rittichier.
-The primary difference between the 2021 and 2020 Realized Compensation Table below and the Summary Compensation Table is the method used to value stock awards.
+In evaluating Mr. Rittichier's compensation, particularly his PSUs granted in March 2021 and March 2022, we believe it is important to understand not only the potential value of incentive awards at the time they are granted, but also the value actually realized by Mr. Rittichier which includes the value of the Common Stock received by Mr. Rittichier on vesting of the PSUs.
+The 2022 and 2021 Realized Compensation Table below supplements the Summary Compensation Table and shows the compensation actually realized in each of fiscal 2022 and fiscal 2021 by Mr. Rittichier.
+The primary difference between the 2022 and 2021 Realized Compensation Table below and the Summary Compensation Table is the method used to value stock awards.
 SEC rules require that the grant date fair value of all stock awards be reported in the Summary Compensation Table in the year in which they were awarded.
-As a result, a significant portion of the total compensation amounts reported in the Summary Compensation Table relate to stock awards that have not vested, a substantial portion of which are subject to performance-based vesting requirements based on performance over a three-year period ending in 2024.
+As a result, a significant portion of the total compensation amounts reported in the Summary Compensation Table relate to stock awards that have not vested, a substantial portion of which are subject to performance-based vesting requirements based on performance over a three-year period ending in 2024 or 2025.
 Mr. Rittichier may not realize any value from these awards if his employment terminates before the awards vest or if the performance goals are not achieved.
-By contrast, the 2021 and 2020 Realized Compensation Table below includes only stock awards held by Mr. Rittichier that vested during fiscal 2021 or fiscal 2020, as applicable (all of which were granted at least one year prior to the applicable vesting date, and, with respect to performance-based restricted stock units that vested in fiscal 2020, vested based on performance over a three year period beginning in December 2017 and ending in December 2020) and shows the value of those awards as of the applicable vesting date.
-As shown in the table below, Mr. Rittichier's total realized compensation calculated in this manner was \$1,286,275 for fiscal 2021, which was \$1,431,643 less than the 2021 total compensation reported in the Summary Compensation Table, and \$1,061,586 for fiscal 2020, which was \$1,005,550 less than the 2020 total compensation reported in the Summary Compensation Table.
+By contrast, the 2022 and 2021 Realized Compensation Table below includes only stock awards held by Mr. Rittichier that vested during fiscal 2022 or fiscal 2021, as applicable (all of which were granted at least one year prior to the applicable vesting date, and, with respect to PSUs that vested in fiscal 2021 and fiscal 2021, vested based on performance over a three year period beginning in April 2019 and ending in April 2022 and beginning in December 2017 and ending in December 2020, respectively) and shows the value of those awards as of the applicable vesting date.
+As shown in the table below, Mr. Rittichier's total realized compensation calculated in this manner was \$926,935 for fiscal 2022, which was \$1,412,217 less than the 2022 total compensation reported in the Summary Compensation Table, and \$1,286,275 for fiscal 2021, which was \$1,431,643 less than the 2021 total compensation reported in the Summary Compensation Table.

-2021 and 2020 Realized Compensation Table
+2022 and 2021 Realized Compensation Table